scaleoutsean/awesome-solidfire/README.md

 - Log Insight [can serve (v8.1)](https://docs.vmware.com/en/vRealize-Log-Insight/8.1/com.vmware.log-insight.administration.doc/GUID-848E4804-3837-4D5E-956E-2216B17376AD.html) as the destination for SolidFire logs

+#### Graylog

+- Redirect SolidFire log directly or indirectly (for example first to syslog-ng and from there forward to Graylog in the GELF format)

-#### Splunk
+#### ELK

-- Redirect SolidFire log to a TCP port on Universal Forwarder or Indexer
+- Redirect SolidFire to syslog-ng or LogStash or whatever, and from there to Elastic
-- Send SNMP events to UF or Indexer.
-The MIB files can be downloaded from the SolidFire Web UI.
-If you redirect SolidFire syslog, you probably don't want to also send SNMP traps to Splunk

 #### Grafana/Graphite - HCICollector